Join the Global Breast Cancer Movement

 Additional dose of radiation to the part of the breast that had the tumor.

 Genes that help limit cell growth.
-A mutation (change) in one of these genes increases a person’s risk of breast, ovarian, colon and prostate cancer.
+A mutation (change) in one of these genes increases a person’s risk of breast, ovarian and certain other cancers.

 Brachytherapy